Symposium: Islamic Art in Contemporary Context

 This conference is highly topical and comes at a time when several major museums are re-evaluating their “Islamic” art collections.
 While its scope is international, special attention will be given to the Dutch context, in which “Islamic” art seems to have been largely absent from public view.
 The conference will take advantage of what is relatively unexplored territory in the Netherlands to suggest a fresh approach or a guideline to the study and presentation of “Islamic” art, based on international expertise and experience.

-In the winter of 2010-2011, De Nieuwe Kerk in Amsterdam will present highlights of Islamic art from the Khalili collections.
+In the winter of 2010-2011, De Nieuwe Kerk in Amsterdam presented highlights of Islamic art from the Khalili collections.

 Global Art History /